Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ### Current Solutions

 We've implemented an external model storage solution using Google Drive and the gdown library.
 This approach keeps the deployment package lightweight while providing access to the full 561MB RandomForest model.
-The system includes intelligent caching and fallback mechanisms to ensure reliable operation.
+The system includes intelligent caching and robust error handling to ensure reliable operation.